jasperoosthoek/zustand-crud-registry/README.md

 In fact, the above is all the boilerplate you need to provide two complete *CRUD* operations, store date, update the store automatically and provide reactive hooks that can be used inside the components.
 Note that the `getOrCreateStore` will only create the store once and will need to be provided by an inline constant for the Typescript types to work.

 Routes are handled automatically.
 When `'/roles'` is provided, the `update` will be `'/roles/42'`, and when `'/roles/'` is used, `update` will perform an api call to `'/roles/42/'`.
 The id is automatically taken from the object.
-If it's for instance `'slug'` then add `id: 'slug',` to the config.
+If it's for instance `'slug'` then add `id: 'slug',` to the config like you see in the example.

 In fact, the boilerplate can be reduced even more by defining a `defaultConfig` object and using it to define all stores: